nikkiandsharda/nikkiandsharda.github.io/_pages/socialmedia.md

 🔐 Why it matters:
 - Sharing too much can make it easier for scammers to steal your identity or target you.

+(Office of the Privacy Commissioner of Canada, 2019)

 This profile contains **ALOT** of personal information.
 What would you remove?
 ![image](https://github.com/user-attachments/assets/8cdfc925-9249-457e-961c-9f16736b2ff3)
 (People, 2024)